pavelchowdhury99/data_type_and_contraints_in_postgressql/README.md

-# Data Types and Constraints In PostGresSQL
+# Data Types and Constraints In PostGreSQL

 ## Data Types